-In the modern marketplace, effective integration of Electronic Data Interchange (EDI) with Enterprise Resource Planning (ERP) system is critical in ensuring a company is able to keep track of various internal business operations.
+In the modern eCommerce marketplace, Effective Ecommerce Integration of Electronic Data Interchange (EDI) with Enterprise Resource Planning (ERP) system is critical in ensuring a company is able to keep track of various internal business operations.
 EDI with ERP systems is vital in integrating data transfer and values into operations management and is crucial in the growing effort of promoting automaticity and accessibility of internal business operations.

 The ERP system designed by Footworks Footwear and Apparel is a complete software platform and package aimed at integrating business management of the footwear and apparel market into itself.
 Footworks is focused primarily on the footwear, related apparel, and fashion industry as a whole.
 Highly module and customizable, Footworks centers around the core idea of fast implementation and, if needed, accessible and easily modified modules that can affect the core, internal business operations of a firm involved in this market.